 We haven’t heard of any Windows 10 program that’s going to refuse to run on Windows 11, but there’s always a chance with particularly old software.
 If you regularly rely on a program that hasn’t been updated in a few years, you might want to contact the developer to make sure it’ll work with the new operating system — and perhaps hold off on installing Windows 11 until you’ve confirmed.

 OK, Let’s Go

-Microsoft is gradually rolling out Windows 11, so the upgrade won’t be offered all at once to everyone.
-We’re expecting full rollout to be done by mid-2022.
+Microsoft has been gradually rolling out Windows 11 and we’re expecting full rollout to be done by mid-2022.

 - On your PC, open Settings > Update & Security > Windows Update